REC image header

 Application Cycle and Deadline

-Applicants will be notified of funding decisions in or about June of that year.
+Applicants will be notified of funding decisions in or about June 2025.
 Please do not contact the Fund for information on funding decisions.

 IMPORTANT: You are responsible for complying with all legal and contractual requirements that may apply to the creation of your materials.
 The Copland Fund hereby disclaims all legal responsibility in connection with your submissions.
 In case of questions, consult your legal advisor.